stevewitman/bookmarks/BOOKMARKS.md

 ];
 ```

-Remove the bookmarks array from `bookmarks.component.ts` and just leave ...
+Remove the array of bookmarks from `bookmarks.component.ts` and just just declare `bookmarks` ...

 ```
 bookmarks;